Please confirm the event status with each sponsor/ venue.

 One of the premier events in Virginia, the annual Fall Art Tour, produced by Rappahannock Association for Arts and Community (RAAC), takes place the first weekend of November.
 Many Tour participants are nationally and internationally recognized, award-winning artists, presenting a diverse range of creative works, including paintings, sculptures, pottery, glass, forged ironwork, jewelry, textiles, and photography.

-Described as a Norman Rockwell Christmas, this annual event is held the first Sunday in December and includes a Christmas parade, artisan markets, a visit from Santa, activities, and open houses by local businesses and churches.
-For more information about the day, one of Rappahannock county’s most popular family-friendly events, visit washingtonva.gov.
-This event has been canceled for 2021 due to COVID health concerns.
-Please check back next year!
+Described as a Norman Rockwell Christmas, this annual event includes a Christmas parade, artisan market, Santa and Mrs. Claus, activities for all ages, and open houses hosted by local businesses and churches.
+For more information about the day, one of Rappahannock county’s most popular family-friendly events, visit https://www.facebook.com/Christmas-In-Little-Washington-420015704775771